MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/java.md

 # Build API clients for Java

-In this tutorial, you will build a sample app in Java that calls a REST API that does not require authentication.
+In this tutorial, you build a sample app in Java that calls a REST API that doesn't require authentication.

 ## Required tools